 Customer Facing Reports:

-I was one of two people chosen to present at Microsoft's OneWeek Expo to Rajesh Jha, Microsoft EVP and Head of E+D. After my presentation, he remarked "your work is extremely important".
+I was one of two people chosen to present at Microsoft's OneWeek Expo to Rajesh Jha, Microsoft Executive Vice President and Head of Experiences + Devices, one of the largest organizations within Microsoft.
+After my presentation, he remarked "your work is extremely important".